cloeffler745/Update_db/README.md

 This repository is part of a larger database project that is working to merge multiple genomic reference databases.

 The presented code maintains, updates, and edits a single database.
 The databases refered to here are not the actual reference databases holding genetic sequences.
-The database here is instead refering to a sql database where every row is associated with a single reference from the actual reference databases.
-These rows hold additional information about the respective reference genome.
-This includes information on:
+The database here is instead refering to a single sql database where every row is associated with a single reference from the actual reference databases.
+These rows hold additional information about the respective reference genome, but not the genome itself.

+The information in this database includes:
-* Strain, species, and genus universal taxanomic identifiers
+* Strain, species, and genus universal taxanomic identifiers (taxids)
 * Strain, species, and genus scientific names
 * The name of the reference database where the genetic information can be found
   * Current databases are: